JStateson/MilkywaySeparation/README.md

-----or just download the files I got here if you trust this repositiory---- feel free to make any suggestions especially if you get a better library than the one I found
+----or just download the files I got here if you trust this repositiory---- feel free to make any suggestions especially if you get a better library than the one I found note that the library was ATI as AMD recommen ded the OCL light SDK